 The Jubilee Pass section of Badwater Road had extensive sections of pavement and road base washed away.
 It was repaired by contractors funded by Federal Highway Administration and reopened in July 2016.

 The 3,200 cfs flood in Grapevine Canyon destroyed Scotty's Castle Road (aka North Highway or Bonnie Claire Road) between Grapevine and the park border.
 The area is temporarily closed to all public access.
-Federal Highway Administration is redesigning the road and anticipates starting construction in January 2018.
+Federal Highway Administration is redesigning the road.

 Flooding at Scotty's Castle